 For Vacation Care during Term Three school holidays from 21 September to 2 October in both metropolitan Melbourne and regional Victoria services will be able to operate for students who were eligible for on-site supervision at school in Term Three.

 Students are able to attend vacation care at a school site that is different to their own school if vacation care is not available at their own school.

 Details of key resources provided by the Department of Education and Training

 The Department has provided a range of different resources to support services through the transition periods.

 - A hygiene best practice document that includes key areas of mandatory and suggested practices for ECEC services.

 - A template letter for services to communicate road map changes to families. .

 - A webinar with a range of information including how to support children returning to a service after a period of absence and how to help with transitioning to school and more.

 - A template letter for services to share with families who are requesting their children repeat a year of kindergarten due to interruptions from COVID.

-- Mental health and wellbeing resources can be found at Beyond Blue, Headspace and the Black Dog Institute website with a series of webinars on the subject from Early Childhood Australia that can be found here.
+- Mental health and wellbeing resources can be found at Beyond Blue, Headspace and the Black Dog Institute website.